chanzuckerberg/napari-hub-preview-action/README.md

+# Deprecated

+We are archiving this repository as a part of [napari-hub plugin previews deprecation](https://github.com/chanzuckerberg/napari-hub/discussions/1216).
+We will no longer continue to work on this repository.
+Thank you for all the contributions.

 # napari hub preview action

 This GitHub action generates a napari hub plugin preview page and produces the static page as